woojunshim/TRIAGE/README.md

 ### 1. Introduction

 TRIAGE is a simple computational method that transforms any expression readouts of genes (e.g. RNA-seq, CAGE-seq or H3K36me3 tag density) into a new metric called the discordance score.
 In essense, the method introduces gene-specific weights, which indicate degree of association with broad H3K27me3 domains observed across diverse tissue and cell types, to prioritize genes with cell-type specific regulatory function.
 TRIAGE only requires the gene expression readout as the input.
-It does not require ChIP-seq data for the cell-type of interest or external reference points.
+It does not require ChIP-seq data for the cell-type of interest or any external reference points for the analysis.

 ### 2. Installation